luciopaiva/java-nio-tcp-perf/README.md

 ## How to build and run

+Make sure you have at least Java 1.8.
+To install it:

+    sudo yum install java-1.8.0-openjdk

+Then use this to change the system's current Java to the newly installed:

+    sudo update-alternatives --config java

+On the machine you'll build the project, make sure you have Gradle installed.
 To build it:

     gradle jar

 Then run both `server.sh` and `client.sh`, each on a separate terminal window.
+They will look for `tcp-java-perf-1.0-SNAPSHOT.jar`, which should be either in the same folder or in `build/libs`.

 ## Things learned